Article updated: May 16, 2022

 - Select View on (social network) to open the post in the associated social network.

-- Select any of the tag drop-downs on the left to add new tags to your post.
+- Select any of the tag lists to add new tags to your post.
 Start typing a tag, and then select from the list of existing tags that populates, or select Create Option to create a new tag (instructions follow).

-- See additional metrics for the post on the right.
+- See additional metrics for the post.
 Depending on your social accounts and subscription plan, you may also view website analytics metrics from Adobe Analytics and Google Analytics, and calculated metrics.